endfront/LayJS/doc/progress.markdown

 Future:
+  - takes across forbidden objects such as "when", "transition", etc
   - update spec to have quotes around state names
   - natural width and height dependent upon the rotation of Z axis of children.
   - Insert CSS from entry.js (normalize.css CSS)